HovhannesHovakimyan/azure-function-app-terraform/README.md

-# Terraform code to deploy an Azure Function App triggered by the Storage Queue message.
+# Terraform code for deploying an Azure Function App containing sample Python code triggered by a Storage Queue message.